Three-Dimensional Ultrasound Matrix Imaging

 { \textbf{Methods}}

-{\textbf{Description of the pork chop experiment.}} The first sample under investigation is a tissue-mimicking phantom (speed of sound: $c_0=1540$ m/s) composed of random distribution of unresolved scatterers which generate ultrasonic speckle characteristic of human tissue [Fig.~\ref{fig2_ResultsCDP}a].
+{\textbf{Description of the {pork tissue} experiment.}} The first sample under investigation is a tissue-mimicking phantom (speed of sound: $c_0=1540$ m/s) composed of random distribution of unresolved scatterers which generate ultrasonic speckle characteristic of human tissue [Fig.~\ref{fig2_ResultsCDP}a].
 The system also contains nylon filaments placed at regular intervals, with a point-like cross-section, and, at a depth of 40 mm, a 10 mm-diameter hyperechoic cylinder, containing a higher density of unresolved scatterers.
-A 12-mm thick pork chop is placed on top of the phantom.
+A 12-mm thick {pork tissue layer} is placed on top of the phantom.
 It is immersed in water to ensure its acoustical contact with the probe and the phantom.
-Since the pork chop contains a part of muscle tissues ($c_m \sim 1560$ m/s) and a part of fat tissue ($c_f \sim 1480$ m/s), it acts as an aberrating layer.
+Since the {pork layer} contains a part of muscle tissue ($c_{\textrm{m}} \sim 1560$ m/s) and a part of fat tissue ($c_{\textrm{f}} \sim 1480$ m/s), it acts as an aberrating layer.
 This experiment mimics the situation of abdominal \textit{in vivo} imaging, in which layers of fat and muscle tissues generate strong aberration and scattering at shallow depths.

-The acquisition of the reflection matrix is performed using a 2D matrix array of transducers (Vermon) whose characteristics are provided in Tab.~\ref{ProbeInfo}.
+The acquisition of the reflection matrix is performed using a 2D matrix array of transducers (Vermon) whose characteristics are provided in Tab.~\ref{ProbeInfo}. {The electronic hardware used to drive the probe was developed by Supersonic Imagine (member of Hologic group) in the context of collaboration agreement with Langevin Institute.}

-The reflection matrix is acquired by recording the impulse response between each transducer of the probe using IQ modulation with a sampling frequency $f_s = 6 $ MHz.
-To that aim, each transducer $\uin$ emits successively a sinusoidal burst of three half periods at the central frequency $f_c$.
+The reflection matrix is acquired by recording the impulse response between each transducer of the probe using IQ modulation with a sampling frequency $f_\textrm{s} = 6 $ MHz.
+To that aim, each transducer $\uin$ emits successively a sinusoidal burst of three half periods at the central frequency $f_\textrm{c}$.
 For each excitation $\uin$, the back-scattered wave-field is recorded by all probe elements $\uout$ over a time length $\Delta t = 139 $ $\mu$s.
-This set of impulse responses is stored in the canonical reflection matrix $\Ruu (t)=[R(\uin , \uout , t)] $. {\textbf{Description of the head phantom experiment.}}
+This set of impulse responses is stored in the canonical reflection matrix $\Ruu (t)=[R(\uin , \uout , t)] $.